squireChuck/us-states-ref/README.md

 2. Install the dependencies listed in package.json, e.g. in the command prompt, nav to the us-states-ref folder and `npm install`

-3. After that's done, stay in the same folder and run `jasmine`.
+3. After that's done, stay in the same folder and run `npm test`.
 If the tests pass, you're all set!

 4. See the apiController for mountable endpoints on an Express app.